 63-69 Canonbury Rd, London N1 2DG, https://smokehouseislington.co.uk

 I was blown away by The Waterhouse Project when I visited earlier this year.
-It’s run by Gabriel Waterhouse, formerly of 1 Michelin stared Galvin La Chapelle who offers THE most beautiful 8 course menu set inside a working tile shop in East London (Trendy, much?)
-The food is simply exquisite and whole experience is phenomenal.
-It’s an experience not just a meal.
+It’s run by Gabriel Waterhouse, formerly of 1 Michelin starred Galvin La Chapelle who offers THE most beautiful 8-course menu set inside a working tile shop in East London (Trendy, much?)
+The food is simply exquisite and the whole experience is phenomenal.
+It’s an experience, not just a meal.
 If you only eat out once in 2019 make sure this is the place.

 67 Vyner St, London E2 9DQ, https://www.thewaterhouseproject.com